deepfactor-io/appsec-village-pod-dc31/README.md

 The exercise2.so library is configured to log these behaviors to /tmp/exercise2.log.

-To run this exercise, issue the following commands in the personal workspace VM:
+To run this exercise, issue the following commands (assuming /home/user is where you installed the code):

   * export LD\_PRELOAD=/home/user/exercise2/libexercise2.so
   * /home/user/exercise2/exercise2a